O. Provision and contingent liabilities

 Management monitors rolling forecasts of the Company's liquidity position comprising the undrawn borrowing facilities and cash and cash equivalents on the basis of expected cash flows.
 This is generally carried out in accordance with practice and limits set by the Company.
 In addition, the Company's liquidity management policy involves projecting cash flows in major currencies and considering the level of liquid assets necessary to meet these, monitoring balance sheet liquidity ratios against internal and external regulatory requirements and maintaining debt financing plans.

-Market risk is the risk that changes in market prices - such as foreign exchange rates and interest rates - will affect the Company’s income or the value of its holdings of financial instruments.
-The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.
-The Company uses derivatives like forward contracts to manage market risks on account of foreign exchange.
-All such transactions are carried out within the guidelines set by the Risk Management Committee.
+Market risk is the risk that changes in market prices - such as foreign exchange rates and interest rates - will affect the Company's income or the value of its holdings of financial instruments.
+The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimizing the return.

 Currency risk